A Short Biography of Remmy

 Today feels like one of those mornings after a concert, crows picking at the garbage, paper cups and plates all over the lawn.
 Rahel has fallen in love with Pepe Kale’s Rain On and will not stop playing it.
 Maybe it is meant as an admonition to me.
 If she has things to tell me she’ll have to do better.
 Still, the song goes on and on and I feel like I have to get out of the house before I start breaking things.
 From the kitchen I can hear her move about, can smell the coffee and scrambled eggs.

-Mtoro is watching me, his eyes nocturnal, waiting for me to say something.
+Father is watching me, his eyes like an animal that hunts at night, waiting for me to say something.
 A cravat around his neck hides the sick skin.
 He blinks.
-In an instant he has lost that toughness, the assumed authority that comes with old age and a tough life.
+In an instant he loses that toughness, the assumed authority, that comes with old age and a tough life.
 He might be a much younger man with his eyes closed in that moment.
 His eyes open again, big white question marks, returning him to himself, returning him to the room, to Zephyrion, to me.
 I don’t know what to tell him.
-How do I unpack two decades into a single conversation?
-He crosses his legs, staring at the hands on his knees, touches the gold around his fingers.
+How do I pack two decades into a single conversation?
+He puts one leg on top of the other, staring at the hands on his knees, touching the gold around his fingers.

 What I remember about 1986 is that it was the year after I was born.
 All of that seems inconsequential now, a different lifetime.

 He takes out the last ring, silver and shiny, and offers it to me.
 He lets it slip from his fingers and onto the table.
 We both watch the ring circle around the teak, and it feels like it will keep circling until the end of man, when it finally settles into the silence of the room and we look up to meet each other’s eyes.
 The lattice work on the ring is intricate.